SaaS Stuck at $10K MRR: What’s Actually Wrong

 Immediate Sales Mode Shift for SaaS Founders Stuck at $10K MRR

 Before you write another line of code or create another piece of content, you need to shift from building mode to selling mode.
-Most SaaS founders at $10K MRR think they’re doing sales.
-They’re actually hiding from it.
+Most SaaS founders at $10K MRR think they’re doing sales, but they’re actually hiding from it.

 Step 1: Code Freeze (5 minutes)